Dosu04/dosu04/README.md

 ### Hi there 👋

-- 👨🏾‍💼 I’m the Chairman and Founder of [Nuevicsu](https://www.nuevicsutech.com.ng/)
+- 👨🏾‍💼 I’m the Chairman at [Nuevicsu](https://www.nuevicsutech.com.ng/)
-- 🛠️ I’m the Technical Founder of [Kintrado](https://www.kintrado.com/) (A Subsidiary of Nuevicsu)
+- 🛠️ I’m the CEO at [Kintrado](https://www.kintrado.com/) (A Subsidiary of Nuevicsu)
-- 🔬 I'm the Director and Founder of Nuevicsu R&D (A Subsidiary of Nuevicsu)
+- 🔬 I'm the Director at Nuevicsu R&D (A Subsidiary of Nuevicsu)
 - 💬 Ask me about Java and TypeScript
 - 📫 How to reach me: eoladosu04@gmail.com